kaishin/Gifu/README.md

 #### Swift Package Manager

-Add the following to your `Package.switft` file:
+Add the following to your `Package.swift` file:

 ```swift
 let package = Package(